Research Internships in Ocean Sciences (RIOS)

 What is RIOS?

-RIOS is a program supported by a grant from the National Science Foundation, Research Experiences for Undergraduates.
-RIOS provides paid, 10-week summer internships to participate in a range of projects offered by the Department of Marine and Coastal Sciences at Rutgers, the State University of New Jersey.
+RIOS is an undergraduate research program that will introduce you to an active and collaborative ocean research environment.
+With support from the National Science Foundation, you will conduct ocean research over a paid, 10-week summer internship offered by the Department of Marine and Coastal Sciences at Rutgers, the State University of New Jersey.
 Continuing undergraduate students pursuing majors in environmental sciences, engineering, geology, biology, physics, or mathematics are encouraged to apply.
-You will conduct an independent research project in a modern laboratory, or be part of field investigations in the region.
-You will be introduced to an active and collaborative research environment.

-- Interact with scientific leaders in ocean and environmental research
+- You will interact with scientific leaders in ocean and environmental research

-- Start building a network of contacts for a future science career and advanced graduate study
+- You will start building a network of contacts for a future science career and advanced graduate study

-- Gain research, proposal writing, and presentation skills
+- You will gain research, proposal writing, and presentation skills

-- Close to New York City, Philadelphia, and the New Jersey shore
+- You will be close to New York City, Philadelphia, and the New Jersey shore

 Who can apply?

-You must be a US citizen or permanent resident, enrolled in an undergraduate program leading to a bachelor's degree.
-You should have completed at least two years of study, but must still be an undergraduate in Fall 2018.
-Preference will be given to students between their junior and senior years.
+You must be a US citizen or permanent resident, enrolled in an undergraduate program at a two-year or four-year institution.
+You should have completed at least one year of study, but must still be an undergraduate in Fall 2020.
 We encourage applications from students from underrepresented groups, or from institutions with limited research opportunities.

 How to apply